FabioRosado/fabiorosado.dev/src/blog/test-logging-called.md

 subtitle:
 author: "FabioRosado"
 date:   2018-12-21 12:01:02
-categories: Code
+categories: Python
-category_icon: fa fa-code
+category_icon: fab fa-python
-tags: Featured
+tags:
+  - tests
+  - code
+  - tips
 image: ../images/testlogging.jpg
 excerpt: An example from opsdroid on how to test if a logging call was made successfully.
 ---